Stuffed Pork Loin

 How to Make Stuffed Pork Loin

 Heat up a pan with some olive oil.
-Sauté garlic and shallots, then stir in the diced mushrooms and seasonings to the pan.
-Once the mushrooms are completely done, transfer them to a mixing bowl and mix them with grated Gruyere cheese.
+Sauté garlic and shallots until softened and starts to get golden, then stir in the diced mushrooms and seasonings to the pan.
+Add the butter at this point and continue to cook.

 Stuffing and cooking pork loin: